top of page

 Why Executive Decision-Makers Struggle to Trust the Plan

-Executives operate in a world of budgets, risk, and predictability.
-They struggle when planning outputs fail to translate into their world.
+Executives operate in a world of budgets, risk, and accountability.
+They struggle when planning outputs do not clearly translate into that reality, especially when they are expected to make decisions quickly.

 They hesitate when: